CumulusNetworks/docs/content/version/cumulus-rmp-25esr/System-Management/Installation,-Upgrading-and-Package-Management/Zero-Touch-Provisioning.md

     headers](#src-5116322_ZeroTouchProvisioning-http_headers) containing
     details about the switch.

-5. The script’s contents are parsed to ensure it contains the ` CUMULUS-AUTOPROVISIONING  `flag.
+5. The script's contents are parsed to ensure it contains the ` CUMULUS-AUTOPROVISIONING  `flag.

 6. If the ` CUMULUS-AUTOPROVISIONING  `flag is present, then the script